 Myrtle Beach and Beyond in South Carolina

 You’ve probably already been to Myrtle Beach, one of America’s most popular resort areas with a famous Grand Strand that extends along the Atlantic, from Little River to Winyah Bay, for more than 60 miles.
 And you’ll probably go back.
-In the meanwhile, see more of the state, starting with Riverbanks Zoo and Garden in Columbia, which is using Facebook Live every weekday at 10 am EST (videos also posted to the zoo’s website) to introduce visitors to their cast of characters.
-Budding vets can learn more about tortoises and sea lions and ask the staff about their jobs.
+To get ready for that trip, be sure to study these Myrtle Beach virtual resources that highlight the webcams along the beach, the city’s many hotel options and much more.

 National Parks Without the Crowds

-It is very difficult to practice social distancing on popular hiking trails and visits to famous monuments but you don’t have to be in a national park to experience one.
+It is very difficult to practice social distancing on popular hiking trails and famous monuments but you don’t have to be in a national park to experience one.
 NPS parks and programs are sharing virtual content on their websites and social media.
 Check out wildlife webcams, virtual tours, Junior Ranger programs, citizen science videos, even coloring pages.
 They want you to #FindYourPark from home.

 New York City Arts and Monuments

-Niagara Falls Virtual Vacation Ideas
+Niagara Falls Virtual Tour

 North Dakota Road Trip

+North Dakota is a combination of wide-open spaces, dramatic scenery, unique entertainment and attractions spread out over 70,000 square miles of the Northern Plains.
 Thanks to a North Dakota VR tour, you can drive past seven of the state’s manmade and natural wonders from the comfort of your living room.
 If you have VR goggles, great!
 If not, just follow along as they let you drive the Enchanted Highway and North Dakota’s Badlands, taste the fare at typical cowboy cookouts, explore reconstructed Native American earth lodges, see Lewis & Clark’s Missouri River as they confronted it, tour an abandoned nuclear base and more.

 Orlando Wish List